Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Dynamical thermal quarks effect

 \section{Dynamical thermal quarks effect}

-In this Section we will consider the effect of the kinetic term of quarks in Eq.~(\ref{eq:domegadfi}).
-At zero density ($\mu=0$), and with infinite quark mass, the second term disappears as it should.
-Indeed, quarks are then no more dynamical (they are quenched) and the system is in its pure gauge or Yang--Mills limit.
+In this section we will consider the effect of the kinetic contribution of quarks in Eq.~(\ref{eq:domegadfi}).
+At zero density ($\mu=0$) and with infinite quark mass, the second term disappears as it should.
+Indeed, quarks are then no more dynamical (they are quenched) and the system is in its pure gauge or Yang-Mills limit.
 The $\Zed_3$ symmetry is then exact (for the grand potential) but spontaneously broken at $T > T_0$.

-When quarks are considered dynamical again, by lowering their mass approaching the respective physical values, the $\Zed_3$ symmetry gets also an explicit breaking term Sec.~2.2.2 and 2.3.2 in \Ref{Stiele:2014}) because of the kinetic term in the Lagrangian.
-This mechanism can be understood in detail by solving the mean field equations, not self-consistently as usual, but simply by fixing in Eq.~(\ref{eq:domegadfi}) the mass $m$ to a given value.
-In Figs. \ref{fig:Z3ExplicitBreaking_m} and \ref{fig:Z3ExplicitBreaking_mu} we plot the behavior of the Polyakov loop for different masses, and hence changing the ratio between the mass energy $E_m$ and the kinetic energy $E_k$ of a quark: increasing the mass reduces the ratio $E_k/E_m$; when this ratio is zero (quenched quarks) the symmetry is restored.
-To better illustrate if there is a stronger or weaker explicit breaking of the $\Zed_3$ symmetry, we use as Polyakov-loop potential a parametrization that has a strong first-order transition in the pure gauge sector, (the $U_{Log}$ potential, Eq.~(\ref{UeffLog})).
-If the transition becomes smoother (crossover like transition) it indicates that we have a stronger explicit breaking of $\Zed_3$ symmetry.
+When quarks are considered dynamical again, by lowering their masses approaching the respective physical values, the $\Zed_3$ symmetry gets also an explicit breaking term (see Secs.~2.2.2 and 2.3.2 in \Ref{Stiele:2014gks}) due to the kinetic term in the Lagrangian.
+This mechanism can be understood in detail by solving the mean-field equations of the PNJL or PQM model, not self-consistently as usual, but simply by fixing $m$ to a given value $m_\text{fix}$ in Eq.~(\ref{eq:domegadfi}), as already mentioned previously.
+In Figs.~\ref{fig:Z3ExplicitBreaking_m} and \ref{fig:Z3ExplicitBreaking_mu} we plot the behavior of the Polyakov loop for different masses, and hence changing the ratio between the mass energy $E_m$ and the kinetic energy $E_k$ of a quark: increasing the mass reduces the ratio $E_k/E_m$; when this ratio is zero (quenched quarks) the symmetry is restored.
+To better illustrate if there is a stronger or weaker explicit breaking of the $\Zed_3$ symmetry, we use as Polyakov-loop potential a parametrization that has a strong first-order phase transition in the pure gauge sector (the $U_{Log}$ potential, Eq.~(\ref{UeffLog})).
+If the transition becomes smoother (crossover like transition) it indicates that we have a stronger explicit breaking of the $\Zed_3$ symmetry.

-These figures also show the impact of varying the chemical potential.
-Indeed, there is a contribution to the kinetic energy due to the Fermi momentum of quarks: increasing $\mu$ increases the ratio $E_k/E_m$ and the symmetry is more broken.
-We will discuss further this effect in Sec.~\ref{sec:CondensPloopCorr} but for now, we focus on the zero density situation where there is only one contribution to the kinetic energy.
+Figures \ref{fig:Z3ExplicitBreaking_m} and \ref{fig:Z3ExplicitBreaking_mu} also show the impact of varying the chemical potential.
+Indeed, there is a contribution to the kinetic energy due to the Fermi momentum of quarks: increasing $\mu$ increases the ratio $E_k/E_m$ and the symmetry is more strongly broken.
+We will discuss further this effect in Sec.~\ref{sec:CondensPloopcorr} but for now, we focus on the zero density scenario where there is only one contribution to the kinetic energy.